Dear Dr. B,

 Confused About Prayer

-You’re not alone in asking it.
+You’re not alone in asking the question, “Why pray?”
 I’ve asked it myself.
 It’s a fair question.
-I’m glad you asked this question.
+I’m glad you asked.
 But more importantly, so is God.
 But do you want to know something?
 He’d be happier if you asked Him.

-Why?
-Because God’s very intent from the beginning was to create us for relationship, and prayer is the fundamental means through which we relate to Him.
+Because God’s very intent from the beginning was to create us for relationship.
+The whole purpose of praying is that prayer is the fundamental means through which we relate to God.
 It is through prayer that we express our heart to God and through which we get to know His heart toward us.

 Consider this: in a marital relationship, I may know my spouse really well.
 But my desire is to know his thoughts and feelings about things, rather than assume.
 The only way for me to know for sure is to ask him and let him tell me himself.
 Yes, God already knows what we think and feel, but He desires for us to actively share with Him, and to give Him the opportunity to actively share with us.